Quentin Richardson: New York Knicks (2005–2009)

-Richardson was traded from the Suns, along with 2005 draft pick Nate Robinson, to the New York Knicks in exchange for Kurt Thomas and Dijon Thompson in the offseason.
+Richardson was traded from the Suns, along with 2005 draft pick Nate Robinson, to the New York Knicks in exchange for Kurt Thomas and Dijon Thompson on June 28, 2005.

 His first three seasons in New York were largely hampered by nagging injuries—the most serious being a chronic back condition—which limited him to 55, 49, and 65 games played respectively.
-His injury situation finally stabilized during the 2008–2009 season, when he remained healthy enough to appear in all, but seven games.
+His injury situation finally stabilized during the 2008–2009 season, when he remained healthy enough to appear in all but seven games.
 This does not include two additional DNP-CDs (Did Not Play – Coach's Decision) that he received; one on February 28, 2009, against the Miami Heat and a second on March 10, 2009, against the Milwaukee Bucks.

 Miami Heat (2009–2010)

-On the 2009 draft day, Richardson was traded to the Memphis Grizzlies in exchange for Darko Miličić.
-His stint at the Grizzlies only last three weeks before he was traded again to the team that drafted him, the Los Angeles Clippers, in exchange for Zach Randolph.
-His second stint with the Clippers only lasted for three days.
-On July 20, 2009, he was traded to the Minnesota Timberwolves for Sebastian Telfair, Mark Madsen, and Craig Smith.
+During the 2009 offseason, Richardson was traded four times within a 49-day timespan.
+On the 2009 draft day (June 25, 2009), Richardson was first traded to the Memphis Grizzlies in exchange for Darko Miličić.
+His stint with the Grizzlies was very short as he was traded to the Los Angeles Clippers in exchange for Zach Randolph just 22 days later on July 17, 2009.
+His second stint with the Clippers only lasted for three days as on July 20, 2009, he was traded to the Minnesota Timberwolves for Sebastian Telfair, Mark Madsen, and Craig Smith.

-After less than a month at Minnesota,

-Richardson was traded for the fourth time in the 2009 off-season, this time to the Miami Heat for Mark Blount.
+Finally, after being a member of the Timberwolves for just 24 days, Richardson was traded for the fourth time on August 13, 2009, this time to the Miami Heat for Mark Blount.
+Richardson would be a consistent starting Small Forward for the Heat, starting in 75 of the 76 games he played while averaging 8.9 points and 4.9 rebounds.